jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (a) relates to financial products that the issuer, in the ordinary course of its business, continuously offers; and (b) is not the first PDS to be lodged with the Registrar in respect of that class of financial products
   - **continuous issuer** means an issuer that in the ordinary course of its business continuously offers financial products
-  - **contract of insurance** has the same meaning as in section 7 of the Insurance (Prudential Supervision) Act 2010
+  - **contract of insurance** —
+    (a) has the same meaning as in section 7 of the Insurance (Prudential Supervision) Act 2010; but (b) in subparts 6A and 6B of Part 6, does not include a contract of reinsurance within the meaning of that Act
   - **contributor** , in relation to a financial benchmark, has the meaning set out in section 448C(4)
   - **controlling owner** , in relation to any person, has the meaning set out in section 4 of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 (applied to that person as if it were a financial service provider even if it is not)
   - **convertible note** has the same meaning as in section YA 1 of the Income Tax Act 2007